Adriaaaaan/es6-mail-nodejs/README.md

 * install io/node js
 * install mongodb
 * populate database with sh ./importDb.sh
+* install jspm with npm install -g jspm
-* install js dependencies with npm install and bower install
+* install js dependencies with jspm install
-* start the server with node nodeServer.js
+* start the server from the "server" directory with "node nodeServer.js"
 * view the app at localhost:5000